Remod-org/CCTVControl/README.md

 }
 ```

+If playSound is true, a noise will accompany the pan and tilt operation.

+If playAtCamera is true, the sound will play at the position of the camera.
+Note that while controlling a camera, the controlling player hears the local sound at the camera.
+So, the difference should be that players around the camera would also hear the camera moving if set.

 Note that you can set the default search range for users and admins.

 You can also selectively enable support for Friends, Clans, and Rust Teams.